Fear and respect: VW's culture under Winterkorn

 “Bischoff!” he barks in the footage - no first names or honorifics - summoning VW’s design chief.
 “Nothing makes a clonking sound here,” he says grumpily, pointing to the wheel.

 Asked about his experience working with Winterkorn, Bischoff told Reuters: “Winterkorn always wanted the best solutions and kept pushing staff to the highest goals, but it would be wrong to portray him as a ruthless, intimidating leader.
 Of course he went through the roof when something went the wrong way and he didn’t only make friends with his temper.
 But I also experienced him as extremely human with a soft spot for peoples’ personal fates.”
-(Additional reporting by Joe White, Paul Lienert and Tina Bellon)
+(Additional reporting by Joe White, Paul Lienert and Tina Bellon; Writing by David Stamp; Editing by Sonya Hepinstall, Janet McBride)